AbdulSamieOfficial/MultimediaApp/README.md

 its very simple, import this project in Android Studio and run this project (firstly do build of this project using gradle).

 # Credits
 Kindly give ratings, if you find this repository useful.
-Thanks!
+Thanks for reading this!